12-storage-ideas

-During the FREE Live Webinar, Loose Parts!
+During a FREE Live Webinar, Loose Parts!
 Provocations!
 Oh My!, I noticed a lot of questions about how to store loose parts.
 Today I want to share 12 ideas with you for loose parts storage!

 These ideas come from the amazing Reggio-Inspired school, Rosa Parks ECEC!